-Reproduction of Fear in Populist Discourse: Analysis of the Electoral Speeches (2015-2018) by the Justice and Development Party
+The Reproduction of Fear in Populist Discourse: Analysis of Electoral Speeches (2015–2018) by the Justice and Development Party

-Emotions and othering walks hand to hand in the rhetoric of populist politicians.
-The populist discourse articulates categorizations, engaging with every aspect of politics, stressing issues, and (re)producing reactions through perceived grievances, threats, and insecurity.
-Especially Critical moments drive a language concerning the “we-ness”; this kind of repertoire leads to the imagination of boundaries along with attachments.
-By emotional attachment, contextual group differentiation defines the causes and subjects of narrative.
-In the existence of uncertainties, fear-based scenarios come to the agenda mobilizing the audience with a language that constructs “pure/victim we-ness” and “evil/culprit others”.
-In this sense, populism crafts shared experiences and feelings that transforms the commonalities towards persuasion since the “we-ness” constitutes a bond between leaders and the audience within an emotional discursive performance.
+Emotions and ‘othering’ go hand in hand in the rhetoric of populist politicians.
+The populist discourse articulates categorizations, engaging with every aspect of politics, including stressing issues and (re)producing reactions through perceived grievances, threats, and insecurity.
+Critical moments drive a language of ‘we-ness’, which leads to the imagination of boundaries along with attachments.
+Through emotional attachment, contextual group differentiation defines the causes and subjects of narratives.
+In the existence of uncertainties, fear-based scenarios come to the agenda, mobilizing the audience with a language that constructs ‘pure/victim we-ness’ and ‘evil/culprit others’.
+In this sense, populism crafts shared experiences and feelings that transform the commonalities towards persuasion since the ‘we-ness’ constitutes a bond between leaders and the audience within an emotional discursive performance.

-Wodak (2015) argues that “scapegoats” or “enemies” are inherent to populism, relying on contextual issues.
-Blaming narrative is often identified in terms of harm, a political or socioeconomic hazard, symbols, and impacts.
-The literature exhibits cases which cover the production of fear over perceived threats: the linkage between Muslim migrants and terrorism by the Swiss Peoples’ campaign; Geert Wilders’s fabrication of “economic threats”; manifestation against Islam and Muslims by Pauline Hanson; negative political advertisements over migrants by the Freedom Party of Austria; Trump’s fuelling concerns toward Mexican immigrants are all integral to depict differences as criminal, probing xenophobia, Islamophobia, and anti-immigration (Schmuck and Matthes 2014; Levinger 2017; Betz 2018; Nai 2018; Couttenier et al. 2019; Norris and Inglehart 2019; Sengul 2020).
-As is seen, Populist entrepreneurs ebulliently imagine antagonistic camps encapsulating “others” against the block of the people by collective identification.
+Wodak (2015) argues that ‘scapegoats’ or ‘enemies’ are inherent to populism and rely on contextual issues.
+A blaming narrative is often identified in terms of harm, a political or socioeconomic hazard, symbols, and impacts.
+The literature exhibits cases that cover the production of fear over perceived threats: the linkage between Muslim migrants and terrorism by the Swiss Peoples’ campaign; Geert Wilders’s fabrication of ‘economic threats’; manifestations against Islam and Muslims by Pauline Hanson; negative political advertisements about migrants by the Freedom Party of Austria; and Trump’s fuelling of concerns about Mexican immigrants – all are integral to depicting differences as criminal, and probing xenophobia, Islamophobia, and anti-immigration sentiments (Schmuck and Matthes 2014; Levinger 2017; Betz 2018; Nai 2018; Couttenier et al. 2019; Norris and Inglehart 2019; Sengul 2020).
+Populist entrepreneurs ebulliently imagine antagonistic camps that pit ‘others’ against ‘the people’ as they imagine them.

-This paper examines the speeches of the Justice and Development Party (AKP) leaders, one of the textbook examples of populism (Aytaç and Öniş 2014; Yabancı 2016; Selçuk 2016; Betül Çelik and Balta 2018; Aytaç and Elçi 2019; Erçetin and Erdoğan 2019; Gürsoy 2019; İlhan Demiryol 2020; Şahin 2021) during the elections that occurred in 2015, 2017, and 2018.
-By focusing on the rhetorical production of the party leaders, we seek to address how populist discourse produces fear, strengthening group differentiation through the distinction between the “we-ness” and “others” within “critical moments”.
-We will show that how fear dominated the last three critical elections of Turkey: we aim to explain that the 2015 elections frame security, value-based, and competing narratives over claims on terrorism, clashes, and incapacity of the opposition; the 2017 election articulates crisis and issue-based narratives through the abortive coup and constitutional amendments; lastly, the electoral campaign of 2018 evolves issue, value, and security-based narrative in producing fear.
-Our findings lead to arguing that the AKP’s electoral campaigns from 2015 to 2018 have both continuities and changes based on the exploitation of threat perceptions of citizens.
-While bearing such arguments, we observed how populist discourse canalizes the division between the people and “others”, appealing to fear-driven messages.
+This paper examines the speeches of Turkey’s Justice and Development Party (AKP) leaders, one of the textbook examples of populist parties (Aytaç and Öniş 2014; Yabancı 2016; Selçuk 2016; Çelik and Balta 2018; Aytaç and Elçi 2019; Erçetin and Erdoğan 2019; Gürsoy 2019; İlhan Demiryol 2020; Şahin 2021), during the elections that occurred in 2015, 2017, and 2018.
+By focusing on the rhetorical productions of the party leaders, we address how populist discourse produces fear, strengthening group differentiation through the distinction between ‘we-ness’ and ‘others’ within ‘critical moments’.
+We show how fear dominated the last three critical elections in Turkey.
+Specifically, the 2015 election framed security, values-based, and competing narratives through claims on terrorism, clashes, and the incapacity of the opposition; the 2017 election articulated crisis and issue-based narratives through the abortive coup and constitutional amendments; and the 2018 campaign involved issues, values, and a security-based narrative in producing fear.
+Our findings suggest that the AKP’s electoral campaigns from 2015 to 2018 exhibit both continuities and changes based on the exploitation of citizens’ threat perceptions.
+While bearing such arguments, we observe how populist discourse canalizes the division between the people and ‘others’, appealing to fear-driven messages.

-To scrutinize populist discourse’s mechanism of fear production, the theoretical framework deals with the relationship between social identity perspective and populism in tandem with fear-driven manifestation.
-Then, the methodology institutes the context from 2015 to 2018 to embody the prevalence of the AKP leaders' discourse and shows the analysis style.
-The last section concentrates on the findings while assessing how the populist narrative of the AKP leaders produced fear.
+To scrutinize the mechanism of fear production in populist discourses, the theoretical framework proposed here deals with the relationship between a social identity perspective and populism in tandem with fear-driven manifestations.
+Then, the methodology is used to explore the context from 2015 to 2018 and the prevalence of the AKP leaders’ discourse.
+The last section presents the findings while assessing how the populist narrative of the AKP leaders produced fear.

 Theoretical Framework

-Populism and Social Identity Perspective
+Populism and the Social Identity Perspective